Back to resources

 Conduct of the investigation

-• Ensure that the person/s who are the subject of any Whistleblowing Report that is investigated:
+• ensuring that the person/s who are the subject of the disclosure being investigated:

-• Are informed as to the substance of the allegations that have been made against them and that they are being investigated;
+• are informed that they are being investigated, and told the substance of the allegations that have been made against them;

-• Are informed about the substance of any adverse comments that may be included in any report arising from the investigation; and
+• are informed about the substance of any adverse comments that may be included in any report arising from the investigation.

-• Interviewing any witnesses to the circumstances outlined in the Whistleblower Report.
+• interviewing any witnesses to the circumstances outlined in the whistleblower disclosure;

-• Keeping records of and storing all information gathered in the investigation in a secure location.
+• keeping records and storing all information gathered in the investigation in a secure location;

-• Taking all reasonable steps to ensure the identity of the Whistleblower and the person/s who are the subject of the Whistleblower Report are kept confidential
+• taking all reasonable steps to ensure the identity of the whistleblower and the person/s who are the subject of the whistleblower disclosure are kept confidential;

-• Prepare a report of their findings and determination (Investigator’s Report) as soon as is reasonably practical.
+• preparing a report of their findings and determination (Investigator’s Report) as soon as is reasonably practical;

-• Subject to privacy and confidentiality requirements, provide the Whistleblower with information regarding the progress of the investigation and the outcome of the investigation.
+• subject to privacy and confidentiality requirements, inform the whistleblower about the progress of the investigation and the outcome.

 Investigator’s Report